 Asa McKee, CO-Founder and CEO

-Raised in a family that grew their own food and cultivated keen environmental awareness, when it came time to raise his own kids, Asa tuned to both his own upbringing and the issues of the 21st century, particularly as it relates to the amount of food and landfill waste humans can produce.
-From this, he and wife, Tamar McKee, started making their own reusable food wraps out of beeswax and cloth, calling them “Khala Cloths.
+Raised in a family that grew their own food and cultivated keen environmental awareness, when it came time to raise his own kids, Asa tuned in to both his own upbringing and the issues of the 21st century, particularly as it relates to the amount of food and landfill waste humans can produce.
+From this, he and wife, Tamar McKee, started making their own reusable food wraps out of beeswax and cloth, branding them 'Khala Cloths'.
 Their business went on to win the 2016 “Most Exciting Brand” award at the Green Festival in Portland, OR, and the 2017 Esprit Venture Challenge award.

-Tamar McKee, CO-Founder and CCO
+Dr. Tamar McKee, CO-Founder and CCO

 The artwork on Khala’s “Windows into the Still-Wild” print dedicated to commemorating the Centennial Year of the National Parks Conservation Association, and the “Among the Sunflowers” print signifying the first-ever USA-made vegan wax wrap, were all hand-painted by Tamar.
 When not spearheading Khala’s print design program and community relations, Tamar manages the research center at History Colorado, serves on the boards of the Boulder County Horse Association and The Arts Hub in Lafayette, and still finds time to pick up all the plastic her kids point out to her on their walks and hikes around Boulder County.

 Kate Brooker, Operations Manager

 Kate has been with Khala & Co since April 2019.
-As operations manager, she makes sure everything from production to shipping runs smoothly.
-But she can still be found at markets helping to educate customers on the benefits of Khala & Co wax wraps and other zero waste products.
+As the Operations Manager, she makes sure everything runs smoothly - from production to shipping runs.
+In addition, you can find her at markets helping to educate customers on the benefits of Khala & Co wax wraps and other zero waste provisions.
 In the winter, Kate is skiing every chance she gets.
-Otherwise, in her free time she can be found exploring Colorado and searching for water to swim in.
+Otherwise, she spends her free time exploring Colorado and searching for water to swim in.

-Maddie, Sales and Production Rock-star
+Maddie, Sales and Production Rock Star

 Maddie’s background is in natural resources, sustainability and education.
 Her experience with conservation work and science education influences her passion to be environmentally aware and a conscious consumer.